UCLA School of Education and Information Studies: History

 On January 29, 2014, Dean Marcelo Suárez-Orozco became the inaugural Wasserman Dean of Education & Information Studies.
-The Wasserman Endowed Deanship of Education & Information Studies is made possible by the Wasserman Foundation.
-It marks a historic milestone for the graduate school and the university as it establishes the very first endowed deanship at UCLA.
-“This gift from the Wasserman Foundation reflects its investment in both UCLA and Dean Marcelo Suárez-Orozco as transformative leaders in education for greater Los Angeles and beyond,” UCLA Chancellor Gene Block stated.
 Suárez-Orozco left UCLA to become Chancellor at the University of Massachusetts, Boston and was replaced by Christina A. Christie as the new Wasserman Dean of Education & Information Studies in 2020.

 Departments

 Department of Education

-Consistently ranked within the top ten graduate schools of education by U.S. News & World Report, and currently ranked 3rd in the nation, the Department of Education is committed to understanding and improving education practice in a diverse society.
+The Department of Education is ranked within the top ten graduate schools of education by U.S. News & World Report, and currently ranked 3rd in the nation.
 The Department of Education is UCLA's oldest unit, since UCLA was founded as a normal school for the training of teachers.
 Divisions within the Department of Education include Urban Schooling, Student Affairs, Educational Leadership, Higher Education and Organizational Change, Human Development and Psychology (formerly Psychological Studies in Education), Social Research Methodology, Social Sciences and Comparative Education, among others.
 The program offers an undergraduate major in Education & Social Transformation, an undergraduate minor in Education Studies, a Master's (awarded after one year of study) and PhD program.
-The department is especially known for its research in the study of student testing and assessment, teacher and continuing education and development - particularly in urban, multi-ethnic environments, early childhood development, and issues of access, equity and quality facing higher education.
+The department is known for its research in the study of student testing and assessment, teacher and continuing education and development - particularly in urban, multi-ethnic environments, early childhood development, and issues of access, equity and quality facing higher education.
 The department is home to National Center for Research on Evaluation, Standards, and Student Testing (CRESST), the Higher Education Research Institute (HERI), The Civil Rights Project/Proyecto Derechos Civiles (CRP/PDC), the UC All Campus Consortium On Research and Diversity (UC ACCORD), and the Center for International and Development Education (CIDE), among others.